This piece was originally published on November 25, 2019, and was updated on October 25, 2022.

 How to completely avoid CMHC fees

-The only real way to completely avoid CMHC fees is to come up with the full 20% down payment.
+The only real way to completely avoid having to pay for mortgage default insurance is to come up with the full 20% down payment.
 If you’re a bit short, there are ways you can try to put some money together:

 - If you put a bunch towards your RRSP, use your income tax refund.